 Trade: Product Space

-The biggest exports are destined for the United States followed by China, the United Kingdom, Japan, and Mexico.
+The biggest exports are destined for the United States, followed by China, the United Kingdom, Japan, and Mexico.
 She imports largely from the U.S., China, Germany, Mexico, and Japan.
 The product space connects the products whose probability of being co-exported is high.
 It is used in predicting the evolution of the country’s export structures.
-Canada exports 243 products revealing comparative (implying that her portion in global exports is more significant than the expected regarding the economy and global market).
+Canada exports 243 products, revealing comparative (implying that her portion in global exports is more significant than expected regarding the economy and global market).
 In this product space, the items are colored depending on their Product Gini Index (PGI).
 This refers to the level of income inequalities expected for the states exporting an object.

 Industrialization: Industrial Revolution

-Although it has taken several decades, it is still on-going since it is a revolutionary process.
+Although it has taken several decades, it is still ongoing since it is a revolutionary process.
 Industrial revolution implies that it shifted from being agricultural to manufacturing and services, alterations that fundamentally changed the human way of life.
-Today, the manufacturing sector is one of the major country’s economic producer, although not the major one.
+Today, the manufacturing sector is one of the major country’s economic producers, although not the major one.
 It has primarily led to urbanization and influenced human settlement in Canada.
-Some regions exclusively set aside for industries with no personal residence.
+Some regions are exclusively set aside for industries with no personal residence.
 The video explains the specific path that Canada has taken to the industrial revolution.

-Land Reclamation: The Canadian Forest Service (CFS) and the Natural Resources Canada aim at reclaiming the land changed during mining, gas, and oil operations.
+Land Reclamation: The Canadian Forest Service (CFS) and Natural Resources Canada aim at reclaiming the land changed during mining, gas, and oil operations.
 The processes often happen in forested areas.
-They enhance carbon and nutrients cycling in the ecosystem.
+They enhance carbon and nutrient cycling in the ecosystem.
 Reclamation opens up for a long-term monitor to test whether the reclaimed land objectively matches the land’s capacity.
 Getting back former mines to landscapes is a move that the Canadian government and private groups are assuming unanimously.
 In so doing they will do reforestation by planting trees.
 At the same time, it will solve the issue of settlement as it will open up more residential space.
-It will thus lower human population in the cities which are congested.
+It will thus lower the human population in the cities which are congested.

-In future, the trees become sources of wood and timber.
+In the future, the trees become sources of wood and timber.
 The ecosystem created will also be an ample habitat for wildlife.
-Reclaimed land will lower damages on buildings and structures which are prone to subsidizing due to floods.
+Reclaimed land will lower damages on buildings and structures that are prone to subsidizing due to floods.
 Reclaiming the land is not an issue of having projects here and others there.
 The law provides that after extracting the mineral, the involved company should try to return the land to its original state.
-It does not have to be the same but it should represent the boreal ecosystem.
-Below are the images of Mildred Lake Oil Sands mine in Canada before and after reclamation was carried out.
+It does not have to be the same, but it should represent the boreal ecosystem.
+Below are the images of the Mildred Lake Oil Sands mine in Canada before and after reclamation was carried out.

 Fishing: Aquaculture

-Aquaculture has been brought in to relieve strain on wild species to match up the demand standards.
-It ensures consistent supplies of aquatic species like fish, crustaceans, and other aquatic lives.
+Aquaculture has been brought in to relieve strain on wild species to match the demand standards.
+It ensures consistent supplies of aquatic species like fish, crustaceans, and other aquatic life.
 It involves breeding, nurturing, and collecting biotic factors in water in all types of the water environment.
 The procedure is of two kinds- marine and freshwater.
 The marine type gives factors such as oysters, clams, mussels, shrimps, seaweeds, and fish.
 It is carried out in net pens in water bodies or tanks on land.
 The freshwater gives species like catfish and trout.
-It is carried out ponds and in human-made systems.
+It is carried out in ponds and in human-made systems.
 Aquaculture is an economic booster and also preserves the environment by caring for wildlife.

 Trade: Protective Helmet

 The parts of the helmets are made from high-quality materials processed by different processing companies.
 For example, the carbon fiber and metallic rivets.
 The face shield is made of polycarbonate produced by reacting monomers to form a polymer.
 The polycarbonate is then sold to the manufacturers after being processed.
 The retention system is made of synthetic fiber to give strict breaking and the required tensile strength.
-It is attached to the helmet using sturdy metal rivets, bought from a manufacturer.
+It is attached to the helmet using sturdy metal rivets bought from a manufacturer.
 It also has a ventilation system for allowing in fresh air and exhaling the humid air.
 The outer shell is made of reinforced polymer fibers or thermoplastics.

 Industrialization: Bicycle